Sums of even powers of k-regulous functions: Introduction

 \section{Introduction}

-Let $f$ be a real valued nonnegative function on a topological space $X$.
+Let $f$ be a real-valued nonnegative function on a topological space $X$.
 It is then natural to ask two questions.
-Can $f$ be written as a sum of squares of functions on $X$ with same regularity as $f$?
-And if so, how many squares are needed?
+Can $f$ be written as a sum of squares of functions on $X$ with the same regularity as $f$?
+And if so, how many summands are needed?
 In this paper we deal with two instances of this problem.
 In the first one, $X$ is an irreducible $0$-regulous affine variety and $f$ is a $0$-regulous function.
 The second case deals with $k$-regulous functions on $\R^n$ for $k>0$.

-It was known since Hilbert that not every nonnegative polynomial can be written as a sum of squares of polynomials, however first explicit example was discovered almost 80 years later by Motzkin (see \cite{Motzkin}).
+It was known since Hilbert that not every nonnegative polynomial can be written as a sum of squares of polynomials, however the first explicit example was discovered almost 80 years later by Motzkin (see \cite{Motzkin}).
 By a famous result of Artin \cite{Artin}, every nonnegative polynomial can be written as a sum of squares of rational functions.
+Assume that for a nonnegative polynomial $p$ on $\R^n$ in every expression

-It is known, that for some polynomials in every such representation, all denominators have to have specified zeros, so-called bad points.
-It is natural to ask what regularity conditions can be imposed on these rational functions.
-We answer this question for positive definite homogeneous polynomials.
+where $f_i, g_i$ are polynomials, there exists a point for which all denominators vanish.
+In this case, such a point is called a ``bad point".
+It is known that polynomials with ``bad points" exists (cf. \cite{Delzell}), and therefore it is natural to ask what regularity conditions can be imposed on the rational functions in (\ref{eq1}).
+We answer this question in the case where $p$ is a positive definite homogeneous polynomial.

+Let $A$ be a commutative ring with identity. \begin{df} We define the $2d$-th Pythagoras number of $A$, $p_{2d}(A)$ to be the least positive integer $g$ such that any sum of $2d$-th powers of elements of $A$ can be expressed as a sum of $g$ $2d$-th powers of elements of $A$.
+If such number does not exist, we put $p_{2d}(A)=\infty$. \end{df}

-Apart from sums of squares, we are interested in sums of even of powers and higher Pythagoras numbers for the rings of $k$-regulous functions.
-Those were studied before, in case of a field of rational functions in one variable \cite{CLPR, Schmid}, and real holomorphy rings \cite{Becker}.
-We refer to \cite{4xfr, KN} for exposition on the theory of $k$-regulous functions.
+These invariants were studied before, both in the case of a field of rational functions in one variable \cite{CLPR, Schmid}, and in the case of real holomorphy rings \cite{Becker}.
+In this paper we will study the Pythagoras numbers and existence of sums of even powers representations in the ring of $k$-regulous functions, the definition of which we recall below in Section 1.
+For a more thorough exposition see \cite{4xfr, KN}.